 When it comes to e-learning and educating her students through social distancing, “it has shown me that I love what I do,” Cassandra stated with sentiment, “I truly miss them and cannot wait to get back to see my students!”

 Are you interested in learning more about a career in Early Childhood Education?
-Check out our associates and bachelor’s degree programs!
+Check out our associate and bachelor’s degree programs!

 Goodwin University is a nonprofit institution of higher education and is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).
 Goodwin University was founded in 1999, with the goal of serving a diverse student population with career-focused degree programs that lead to strong employment outcomes.